Chart Color Schemes

 Residential development activity is slightly higher than average within Benowa when compared nationally

-Looking ahead, Benowa is projected to grow by 2,284 residents through to 2041, with development keeping pace with this growth, though buyers may face increasing competition as the population expands.
+Looking ahead, Benowa is expected to grow by 2,271 residents through to 2041.
+Development is keeping reasonable pace with projected growth, though buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development